-Life expectancy after heart transplant depends on medical conditions and age of the patient.
-As per numbers, almost 75% of the patients live more than 5 years after heart transplant.
+The life expectancy of people after a heart transplant mainly depends on medical condition, and age of the person.
+Around 75% of people having heart transplants live for more than 5 years.

-4. How long can you live without a heart transplant?
+4. Can I live without a heart transplant?

-5. Who did the first heart transplant in India?
+5. What is the heart transplant cost in India?

 By the virtue of its approach and model, MedicoExperts is successfully achieve to deliver